Sloan-Yang/Cs240-Project/README.md

 ## **Implementation Details**

+### **Algorithm Implementation**
+The main implementation of the algorithm can be found in the following files:
+- `train.py`: Handles the overall training pipeline, including dataset preparation, model training, and fine-tuning.
+- `lib/model.py`: Defines the model architecture and its components, including embedding layers and backbone.
+- `lib/clustering.py`: Implements the clustering algorithms used for dataset partitioning, such as K-Means and Faiss.

 ### **Dataset Partitioning**
-- Data is clustered into `K` groups using algorithms like:
+- Data is clustered into K groups using algorithms like:
   - K-Means (via sklearn)
   - Faiss for GPU-accelerated clustering
 - Each cluster corresponds to a specific subspace of the embedding space.

 ### **Model Partitioning**
-- The embedding layer of the model is split into `K` subspaces, each responsible for a specific data cluster.
+- The embedding layer of the model is split into K subspaces, each responsible for a specific data cluster.
-- For example, if the embedding size is `d` and the number of clusters is `K`, each sub-model learns a subspace of size `d/K`.
+- For example, if the embedding size is d and the number of clusters is K, each sub-model learns a subspace of size d/K.

 ### **Training Procedure**
 1. **Independent Training**: